Rattpak/MW2_Campaign_Mods/README.md

 # MW2_Campaign_Mods

-## Info
-- There are a couple of mods that need to be uploaded here still.
-This will be done in the next couple of days.
-- Halloween mod will be here

 ## How To Use
 - Download iw4sp_codmod.exe and place it in your Modern Warfare 2 Root Folder
 - Choose a .rar to download, extract it, and place the files in a new folder called "spdata" in the MW2 Root